 You don’t need to add sugar to make water tastier

 But the real secret is really in the water itself.
 Hydrating is one of the most important human functions.
-Drinking water alone cleanses and regulates the digestive system, but a lot of people deem it bland and instead choose to drink sugary beverages.
+Drinking water alone cleanses and regulates the digestive system, but many people deem it bland and instead choose to drink sugary beverages.
 Infused water is the best solution for these types of drinkers.

 Moreover, immersing fruits in water speeds up the detoxification process as well as help curb hunger.
 Some dieters drink infused water to avoid excessive snacking and eating.

 For starters, stick with fruits.
 You can easily make one at home using your regular market produce.
 Slice up the fruit and let it sit in the water for at least four hours.
 You have the option of having the peels on or off, though the peels get bitter over time.
 BE warned though that it has to be chilled in your refrigerator if not consumed within the day.
 Otherwise, infused water sitting out in room temperature can cultivate bacteria.